Cooperative effects of Na+ and citrates on the dissolution of calcium oxalate crystals†

 Precipitation and dissolution of calcium oxalate monohydrate (CaOx) crystals are relevant due to their major role in kidney stone diseases.
-To such an extent, small molecules and ions can act as inhibitor to prevent the formation of calcium oxalate monohydrate crystals.
-Herein, we explored the role of citrate and the counter cation Na+ ions on the dissolution of CaOx crystals.
+To such an extent, small molecules and ions can act as inhibitors to prevent the formation of calcium oxalate monohydrate crystals.
+Herein, we explored the role of citrate and the counter cation Na+ ions in the dissolution of CaOx crystals.
 Citrate binds on the Ca2+ sites of the CaOx crystals to form calcium citrate.
 Dissolution of CaOx increases with the increase in the concentration of citrate ions and time of incubation.
-We observed, corrugations were formed on the surface of the CaOx crystals after the sodium citrate treatment during the dissolution process.
-Theoretical studies revealed the Na+ occupies the vacant site of Ca2+ in CaOx makes a strain on the surface and subsequent deformation of the crystal.
+We observed that corrugations were formed on the surface of the CaOx crystals after the sodium citrate treatment during the dissolution process.
+Theoretical studies revealed that Na+ occupies the vacant site of Ca2+ in CaOx making a strain on the surface which leads to the subsequent deformation of the crystal.